+Financial Plan Development (3) FIN 4460 The process of developing and presenting a comprehensive financial plan, including analysis of personal financial situations and effective communication of plan strategies.
+Prerequisite: FIN 4431.
+FIN 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+Note: This course may not be substituted for any required course.
 FIN 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
 Note: This course may not be substituted for any required course.
 FIN 4499 Internship (3) The Finance Internship provides is a supervised work experience that provides students with the opportunity to gain applied work experience their field of study.
 Students with the opportunity to gain real-world experience in their field of study.
 Students are interviewed and selected by the individual companies offering the internship.
 This course may be repeatable and must comply with the SCOB internship policy.
 See the Economics/ Finance division chair for details.
-FIRE SCIENCE AND EMERGENCY MANAGEMENT COURSES (FS) Introduction to Fire Science (3) FS 3300 An Introduction to the science of public fire protection, with a review of the role, history and philosophy of the fire service in the United States.
-Includes career orientation and a discussion of current and future problems in fire protection.
-Note: This class is offered as an Internet-based class and as a classroom-based class.
-Community Risk Reduction for Emergency FS 3305 Services (3) This course provides an overview of Community Risk Reduction in which the student will be able to identify risks and hazards as well as develop programs to help prevent or mitigate manmade and natural incidents and disasters.
-The course will examine current issues affecting the health and safety of communities and develop a plan to apply learned methodologies to reduce risk.
-Case studies, exercises are discussions will be used to encourage critical review of the philosophy and application of community risk reduction.
-This course addresses the development of risk matrices, identification of community health threats and developing initiatives to help lower exposure to the risks identified FS 3310 Fire and Emergency Services Administration (3) This course provides an overview for fire and emergency services administration.
-This course demonstrates the importance of the following fundamental concepts necessary to effectively manage and lead a fire and emergency services organization while dealing the challenges and changes of the 21st century.
-Accountable budgeting, Anticipation of challenges, Organizational management, Persuasion and influence.
-Organizational changes, Analytical problem solving.
-A central part of the course focuses on how the leadership of a fire and emergency services organization develops and maintains both internal and external cooperation to create a coordinated approach to achieving the organization's mission.
-FS 3315 Financial Management in Fire and Emergency Services (3) This course introduces principles and practices of budget and finance, and combines them with the methods and techniques of both oral and written communication.
-The course is intended to prepare students for tasks and challenges related to fire and emergency services financial management, and to effectively communicate those business-related matters through either presentations or documents.
-This course equips students with competence in the use of budgeting terminology, innovations in budget preparation, and the linkage of the role of technology in shaping budget preparation and administrative implementation.
-The focus is to have the student appreciate the importance of sound fiscal budgetary practices within the fire and emergency service settings and the ability to present presentations professionally.
-Arson Investigation (3) FS 3320 An analysis of incendiary fire investigation from the viewpoint of the field investigator, with an emphasis on the value of various aids and techniques in the detection of arson, collection and preservation of evidence, investigation, interrogation, related laws of arson, court appearance and testimony.
 FRENCH COURSES (FRN) Note: For additional information, see Placement in Academic Courses.
 FRN 1101 Introductory French I (3) Introduction to the French language and culture.

-FRN 1102 Introductory French II (3) Introduction to the French language and culture.
+Introductory French II (3) FRN 1102 Introduction to the French language and culture.
 Prerequisite: FRN 1101 or permission of FRN 2201 Intermediate French I (3) Reinforcement of fundamental skills, study of sophisticated language structures and reading of simple French prose and poetry.
 Prerequisite: FRN 1102 or permission of instructor.

-FRN 2202 Intermediate French II (3) Reinforcement of grammatical skills, reading of simple French prose and poetry, composition and conversation.
-Prerequisite: FRN 2201 or permission of FRN 3310 French Culture on Location I (3-TBA) An in-depth presentation of French culture combining lectures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone environment.
+FRN 2202 Intermediate French II (3) Reinforcement of grammatical skills, reading of simple French prose and poetry, composition and conversation Prerequisite: FRN 2201 or permission of instructor.

+FRN 3310 French Culture on Location I (3-TBA) An in-depth presentation of French culture combining lectures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone environment.
 Prerequisite: Permission of instructor.

-FRN 3311 French Culture on Location II (3-TBA) An in-depth presentation of French culture combing lectures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone environment Prerequisite: Permission of instructor.
+FRN 3311 French Culture on Location II (3-TBA) An in-depth presentation of French culture combing lectures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone environment.
+Prerequisite: Permission of instructor.